hannamw/othello-in-c/README.md

 |e|Edge AI: The computer will choose a valid move that leads to the best board state, not looking ahead any further than this move.
 It prefers edges and corners.|
 |f|First-move AI: The computer just makes the first legal move it finds.|

+For example, to play a game between two bots, where the white player uses the edge strategy, and the black player uses the minimax strategy, you would run "./play.exe -w e -b m"

 When playing the game, specify the location at which you want to place a piece via a two digit number "xy", where x is the row, and y is the column.